lightspeedwp/tour-operator/readme.txt

 = 1.0.2 =
 * Fixed a conflict with some plugins using https://github.com/humanmade/Custom-Meta-Boxes
+* Added a test to avoid the plugin activate with older versions from PHP than 5.6
+* Added a warning for users that have the plugin activated in older versions from PHP than 5.6

 = 1.0.1 =
 * Allowing the placeholder to overwrite any empty image on all post types